-Our whole family loves this soup, and I really need to make it more often.
+Our whole family loves this soup, and I must make it more often.
 Fall is finally here, and soon, cold and flu season will be here.

 Making a bowl of good chicken soup from scratch is so easy.
 You don't need many ingredients.
 Add chicken, broth, carrots, onion, garlic, and celery to a pot.
 You can add noodles to make chicken noodle soup or add rice.
 We usually make chicken and rice soup because gluten free noodles tend to get pretty mushy.
 You can use brown or white rice in this soup recipe.

 This soup is Whole 30, Paleo, Keto, Dairy-Free, and Gluten Free.
 Perfect for anyone who has food allergies.
 Pair this soup with these delicious gluten free bread for easy dipping: Gluten Free Light and Fluffy Cheddar Muffins or this Gluten Free Focaccia Bread.

-For my grandma's old-fashioned chicken soup, you will need a whole chicken.
+You will need a whole chicken for my grandma's old-fashioned chicken soup.
 (You can also use chicken bone-in chicken parts to make this recipe.
 My neighbor loves using bone-in chicken thighs.)
 You need to make sure your chicken pieces are with the bone, as the bone minerals are what make this soup so good!!

 I prefer to use an organic whole chicken.
 Include the neck and organs...it all goes into the pot.
 You will want to cook this down for a couple of hours to infuse the chicken flavor into the broth.